rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

 Correct handling of uninitialized data is an advanced topic and should probably be left to The Rustonomicon.

+The Rust Book should probably have a section on uninhabited types, explaining what they are and some of their properties.
+This should section should make mention of the `Inhabited` trait.

 The documentation for `uninitialized` should explain the motivation for these changes and direct people to the `MaybeUninit` type.